AfsalMadathingal/ecommerceReactjs/Readme.md

     - **Admin ID**: 1234
     - **Password**: 12345

+Note if you have any problems logging in, you can use https://bcrypt-generator.com/ to generate a password and paste it in the password field.

 5. After logging in, you will see the product management options.
 Add some products through the admin panel.

 6. Once you have added products, open: